Opinion: The ableist slur in Lizzo’s latest single Grrrls used to be directed at me

 Having learned to minimise my visible autistic traits for the sake of social acceptance, I’m at odds with this.
 Largely because I know that 15-year-old me – who plastered on press powder and nicked Jane Norman bags from her sister’s wardrobe – would have longed to hear nothing more.
 It would be verification that she’d finally honed the art of Normal, that she didn’t appear the least bit strange or remotely unusual, and she certainly didn’t look disabled.

-And to imagine that 10 years on, another disabled teenager will be standing at the sidelines watching her classmates heartily belt out Lizzo’s lyric makes me wince.
+And to imagine that 10 years on, another disabled teenager could have been standing at the sidelines watching her classmates heartily belt out Lizzo’s lyric makes me wince.

 Over time, I’m slowly beginning to own my autism.
 As a writer, it’s odd to discover that your various singularities and particular perception of the world are suddenly in demand.
 I’m bizarrely encouraged to whip them out, in the same way I’d have once brandished a Barry M lipgloss.
 Perhaps naively, I’d even hoped things were beginning to shift.